makerdao/community/governance/polls/Proposal - Add P1-DROP as a new RWA Vault Type - June 7, 2021.md

 * P1-DROP (Peoples Company Series 1 DROP Token) will be onboarded in a future executive vote as the Protocol Engineering Core Unit's schedule allows, **with a Debt Ceiling of 0 DAI**.
 * It is expected that this executive vote will take place within 30 days of this poll passing, absent external factors.
 * If the executive vote passes, then these changes will become active in the Maker Protocol after the [GSM Pause Delay](https://community-development.makerdao.com/en/learn/governance/param-gsm-pause-delay) has expired.
-* If the executive vote passes, a future executive vote is expected, asking to raise the Debt Ceiling to 20 million DAI after the suitable creation of legal entities and the addition of an Independent Director (if necessary).
+* A second future executive vote will raise the Debt Ceiling to 20 million DAI.

 **If the votes for the 'No' option equal or exceed the votes for the 'Yes' option then no further action will be taken at this time.**